app-generator/devtool-data-converter/README.md

 # Data Converter

-Open-Source project that provides a simple (usefull) helpers for data management.
+Open-Source project that provides a simple (usefull) helpers for data management - provided by [AppSeed](https://appseed.us/).

 <br />